Exploring Financial Benefits: How New Market Tax Credits Impact Investors and Underserved Communities

 Beyond the base 39% tax credit, many NMTC transaction structures include features that enhance total investor returns.
 Some structures return a portion of the original investment to investors after the seven-year compliance period concludes—typically 10% to 25% of the initial investment—creating additional value beyond the tax credits themselves.

 Transaction structures may also include guarantee or indemnification provisions where CDEs or other parties agree to reimburse investors for any recaptured credits resulting from compliance failures.
 These credit protection mechanisms reduce investor risk without reducing potential returns, effectively providing downside protection that improves risk-adjusted return profiles.
-For investors comparing NMTC opportunities against alternative investments, this credit protection enhances attractiveness by limiting potential losses from regulatory compliance issues.

-Portfolio Diversification and Risk Management Benefits
+Portfolio Diversification and CRA Benefits

 Capital Access and Below-Market Financing for Businesses